openmsr/CAD_to_OpenMC/README.md

 # Other options

 CAD_to_OpenMC is certainly not the only package that tries to solve this problem.
-Other options include
+Other options include:
 - [cad_to_dagmc]( https://github.com/fusion-energy/cad_to_dagmc )
 - [stellarmesher]( https://github.com/Thea-Energy/stellarmesh )

+These two packages solve the same problem as CAD_to_OpenMC, and in fact in many cases are interchangeable.
+See for instance [benchmark-zoo] ( https://github.com/fusion-energy/model_benchmark_zoo ).

 # To install/set up in a virtual python environment
 _replace \<name\> with an arbitrary name for your virtual environment_